yjqian19/personal_agent/meal_plan.md

+# 3-Day Meal Plan

-Day 1 -
+## Day 1

+**Breakfast: Tomato and Egg Stir Fry**
-Breakfast: Tomato Egg Scramble | Ingredients: 2 tomatoes, 3 eggs, 1 tsp oil, pinch of salt and pepper.
+- Ingredients: 2 eggs, 2 medium tomatoes, 1 tsp oil, a pinch of salt, a pinch of pepper.

+**Lunch: Noodle Soup with Vegetables**
-Lunch: Garlic Noodles | Ingredients: 200g noodles, 3 cloves garlic, 1 tsp oil, pinch of salt and pepper.
+- Ingredients: 1 portion of noodles, 1 cup mixed vegetables (carrots, beans, broccoli, peas), 4 cups low sodium chicken broth, 1 tsp oil, a pinch of salt, a pinch of pepper.

+**Dinner: Baked Salmon with Roasted Veggies**
-Dinner: Grilled Fish with Mixed Veggies | Ingredients: 1 fish fillet, 100g mixed vegetables(carrots, beans, peas), 1 tsp oil, pinch of salt and pepper.
+- Ingredients: 1 portion of salmon, 1 cup mixed veggies (carrots, bell peppers, zucchini, cherry tomatoes), 1 tsp oil, a pinch of salt, a pinch of pepper.

-Snack (optional): Fresh Fruit Salad | Ingredients: 1 apple, 1 banana, handful of berries.
+**Snack: Fresh Fruit Salad**
+- Ingredients: 1 cup mixed fruits (berries, banana, apple)

-Day 2 -
+## Day 2

+**Breakfast: Classic Omelette**
-Breakfast: Spinach and Tomato Omelet | Ingredients: 2 eggs, 1 tomato, handful of spinach, 1 tsp oil, pinch of salt and pepper.
+- Ingredients: 2 eggs, 1/4th bell pepper, 1/4th onion, 1 tsp oil, a pinch of salt, a pinch of pepper.

-Lunch: Noodle Soup with Vegetables | Ingredients: 200g noodles, 100g mixed vegetables, 1L chicken stock, pinch of salt and pepper.
+**Lunch: Grilled Fish Tacos**
-Dinner: Lemon Garlic Fish | Ingredients: 1 fish fillet, juice of 1 lemon, 3 cloves garlic, 1 tsp oil, pinch of salt and pepper.
+- Ingredients: 1 portion of fish, 2 corn tortillas, 1/4th onion, 1/2 tomato, 1 cup lettuce, 1 tsp oil, a pinch of salt, a pinch of pepper.

-Snack (optional): Boiled Eggs | Ingredients: 2 eggs.
+**Dinner: Homemade Tomato Soup with Toasted Bread**
+- Ingredients: 5 medium tomatoes, 1 onion, 2 cloves garlic, 1 tsp oil, a pinch of salt, a pinch of pepper, 2 slices of whole grain bread.

+**Snack: Boiled egg**
+- Ingredients: 1 egg

-Day 3 -
+## Day 3

+**Breakfast: Scrambled Eggs with Toast**
-Breakfast: Poached Eggs on Toast | Ingredients: 2 eggs, 2 slices whole grain bread, pinch of salt and pepper.
+- Ingredients: 2 eggs, 2 slices whole grain bread, 1 tsp oil, a pinch of salt, a pinch of pepper.

+**Lunch: Stir Fry Noodles with Veggies**
-Lunch: Tomato Egg Drop Soup with a side of grilled fish | Ingredients: 2 tomatoes, 1 egg, 1L chicken stock, 1 fish fillet, 1 tsp oil, pinch of salt and pepper.
+- Ingredients: 1 portion of noodles, 1 cup mixed veggies (bell pepper, carrot, broccoli), 1 tsp oil, a pinch of salt, a pinch of pepper.

+**Dinner: Oven Baked Fish with Roast Potatoes**
-Dinner: Noodle Stir-fry with Veggies | Ingredients: 200g noodles, 100g mixed vegetables, 1 tsp oil, pinch of salt and pepper.
+- Ingredients: 1 portion of fish, 2 small potatoes, 1 carrot, 1 tsp oil, a pinch of salt, a pinch of pepper.

-Snack (optional): Fresh Vegetable Sticks | Ingredients: 1 carrot, 1 cucumber, handful of cherry tomatoes.
+**Snack: Tomato and Cucumber Salad**
+- Ingredients: 1 tomato, 1/2 cucumber, a pinch of salt, a pinch of pepper.